Veriff

 • Work with your Legal, Risk, Quality, Engineering/Product development departments to identify risks around AI usage in general.

-• There will be an extensive creation of respective technical and non-technical standards, codes of conducts, etc. – either by the European Standardisation Organisations, AI Office, and/or by the European Commission by engaging experts.
-The work around those is worth monitoring and engaging with, if possible;
+• There will be an extensive creation of respective technical and non-technical standards – either by the European Standardisation Organisations and/or by the European Commission by engaging experts.
+The work around those is worth monitoring.
+Some standards already exist for understanding certain obligations which concern the products identified earlier as high-risk AI systems.
+Also, there are already standards regarding quality management and risk management systems.
+They give a baseline to what must be considered in case you fall into the high-risk AI provider category.;

 Fines under the AI Act would range from €35 million or 7% of global annual turnover (whichever is higher) for violations of prohibited AI applications, €15 million or 3% for violations of other obligations, and €7.5 million or 1.5% for supplying incorrect information.
+More proportionate fines are foreseen for SMEs and start-ups in case of infringements of the AI Act.

 Talk to one of Veriff's compliance experts to see how IDV can help your business.